BloomTech-Labs/Job-Funnel-ds-API/README.md

 ### QUICK HIRE

 This project is part of the data science group for Labs project Quick Hire.
-Quick hire is a one stop job application portal for specifically for Lambda School students.
+Quick hire is a one stop job app portal for specifically for Lambda School students.

 You can find the live project at [QuickHire.dev](https://quickhire.dev)

 ## Quickhire DS-API Description

-This repository holds code for the Flask application (migration to FastAPI pending) and database functions for the Data Science portion of Quick Hire.
+This repository holds code for the Flask app (migration to FastAPI pending) and database functions for the Data Science portion of Quick Hire.
 It also includes documentation for the code until the migration to FastAPI with its automatically generated documentation is complete.
 It will also include tests from Starlette (comes with FastAPI) once migration is complete.

 ### Methods Used